WISE-Developers/Project_issues/README.md

       – Pandora
     - Project forges ahead with PSaaS 7 (Linux)
     - NWT Javascript PSaaS GUI Models its first fire
-    - AB (Brett More) Ran its first model using the Javascript API
+    - AB (Brett Moore) Ran its first model using the Javascript API
     - PSaaS 6.2.3.7 is released to developers and NWT has it growing fires in SPARCS
     - PSaaS 6 and 7 start to diverge in perimiter comparison due to rounding issues
     - PSaaS 6.2.4.3 is released to developers and NWT has it growing fires in SPARCS